k9ele7en/k9ele7en/README.md

 I am a developer, have been coding since 14 (then: Pascal →...→ now: Python).
 I grew up in a small rice-farming village.

 💻 Currently working on Machine Learning field, the team not so big, so I play some roles:
+- Engineering models, data pipeline
-- MLOps: CI-CD, architect to improve model development workflow on Cloud, remote training, Docker
+- MLOps: CI-CD, pipelines to improve model development workflow in container, remote training, on-premise or scale on Cloud
-- Optimize: enhance performance of training, inference on CUDA GPUs
+- Optimize: enhance performance of training (Mixed Precision, Quantizing), inference on CUDA GPUs (TensorRT, Triton Server)...
-- Data Engineer: SQL, data version control, effective data format
-- ...

 It would be great if you find something helpful in this GitHub profile.